NVIDIA/aistore/docs/etl.md

     ```

     Once we have the docker file we must build it and publish it to some [Docker Registry](https://docs.docker.com/registry/), so our Kubernetes cluster can pull this image later.
-    In this example we will use [quay.io](https://quay.io/) Docker Registry.
+    In this example, we will use [quay.io](https://quay.io/) Docker Registry.

     ```console
     $ docker build -t quay.io/user/md5_server:v1 .